-The primary hypothesis is that the rehabilitation program increases physical capacity among AF patients treated with RFA after 4 months measured by VO_2 peak, which is expected to be 20% more than in the control group receiving standard treatment alone.
-The estimate of 20% is based on findings from pilot studies including patients with permanent AF which found an increase of 15% in VO_2 peak.
-We therefore expect a VO_2 peak in the intervention group of 18 ml/kg/min and of 15 ml/kg/min in the control group, corresponding to a difference of 20% (3 ml/kg/min).
+The primary hypothesis is that the rehabilitation programme increases physical capacity among AF patients treated with RFA after 4 months, measured by the VO2 peak, which is expected to be 20% more than in the control group receiving standard treatment alone.
+The estimate of 20% is based on findings from pilot studies including patients with permanent AF which found an increase of 15% in the VO2 peak.
+We therefore expect a VO2 peak in the intervention group of 18 and of 15 ml/ kg/min in the control group, corresponding to a difference of 20% (3 ml/kg/min).45

-The secondary hypothesis is that the rehabilitation programme increases quality of life and self-rated mental health among AF patients treated with RFA after 6 months by 3 points on the Medical Outcome Study Short Form 36 (SF-36) questionnaire mental component scale, compared with control participants receiving standard treatment.19
+The secondary hypothesis is that the rehabilitation programme increases the quality of life and self-rated mental health among AF patients treated with RFA after 6 months by three points on the Medical Outcome Study SF-36 questionnaire mental component scale, compared with control participants receiving standard treatment.19

-Exploratory hypotheses are that the experimental intervention decreases AF recurrence; improves self-rated health and sleep-quality; reduces early retirement from work, use of health care services and mortality, and is cost efficient.
+Exploratory hypotheses are that the experimental intervention decreases AF recurrence; improves selfrated health and sleep-quality; reduces early retirement from work, use of healthcare services and mortality, and is cost efficient.